 By Miya Jones

-It’s too often believed that the physical, emotional, spiritual and mental atrocities of the past have no effect on the present.
-The it’s-all-good-now-we-had-a-Black-president mentality is foolish and dangerous, because it allows for statements, like the one my former teacher made, to slip through the cracks and not be addressed or corrected.
+It’s too often believed the physical, emotional, spiritual and mental atrocities of the past have no effect on the present.
+The “It’s-all-good-now-we-had-a-Black-president mentality”, is foolish and dangerous.
+It allows for statements, like the one my former teacher made, to slip through the cracks and not being corrected.
 It’s not like 200 plus years of slavery along with decades of discrimination just vanished overnight.
 The overt racism of the past has simply transformed into covert forms of discrimination.
 This undercover racism is often encountered in the criminal justice system.
 A horrendous example of this is the case of the Central Park Five.

 In 1989, five Black and Latino boys were wrongfully targeted, prosecuted and imprisoned for the rape and assault of Trisha Ellen Meili, a white woman jogging in Central Park.
 Antron McCray, Korey Wise, Raymond Santana and Kevin Richardson were considered guilty from the start.
-They were referred to as animals and our current president even took out several ads in newspapers demanding to bring the death penalty to New York.
+They were referred to as animals.
+Our current president even took out several ads in newspapers demanding to bring the death penalty to New York.
 These young boys were seen as older and more aggressive because of their skin color.
 The racist overtones in news coverage and the injustice exhibited throughout the investigation and trial clearly supported this.
-There was no physical evidence showing they even touched Meili, but they were still convicted due to a taped confession that was clearly manufactured by law enforcement.
+There was no physical evidence showing they even touched Meili.
+But, they were still convicted due to a taped confession that was clearly manufactured by law enforcement.
 Don’t believe me?
 Watch the footage for yourself here.

 Their story was brilliantly captured by Director Ava DuVernay in the four-part series “When They See Us.”
 It shows how inequality played out in each step of the criminal justice system.
 This case isn’t a rarity.
 There are hundreds if not thousands of Black boys and girls that have been treated unfairly.
 It shows racism wasn’t just washed away after the Civil Rights Movement.
 We can pick out any section of this series and relate it to a recent case whether it’s Tamir Rice, Laquan McDonald, Sandra Bland or Philando Castile.
 The list could go on forever.